Headteacher: Mrs K Peters (Designated Safeguarding Lead)

 If you would like any copies of the information on the website, please contact the school office who can provide this for you free of charge.

-Children enter the school via the playground doors, which are open from 8.50am (children enter school and go to class to be met by their teacher, have time to read or complete next steps in learning).
-The doors will remain open until 9.10am.
+From September 2022 Children enter the school via the playground doors, which are open from 8.45am (children enter school and go to class to be met by their teacher, have time to read or complete next steps in learning).
+The doors will remain open until 8:55am.

 If a child needs to leave school for a specific reason during the day, parents or carers should report to the school office to collect their child and ensure they sign out of the building.